MicrosoftDocs/dynamics365smb-docs/financials/service-how-create-invoices.md

 You might need to create a service invoice for the service that has already been shipped, either from one or several service orders, but not yet invoiced or consumed.
 You can fill in the invoice lines automatically with the selected posted shipment lines for a specific customer.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Service Invoices**, and then choose the related link.
-2. On the **Home** tab, in the **New** group, choose **New**.
-Create a new service invoice.
-3. Fill in the fields on the **General** FastTab.
+2. Fill in the fields on the line as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-4. Create invoice lines for services shipped but not invoiced.
-Alternatively, you can use the **Get Shipment Lines** action.
+3. Create invoice lines for services shipped but not invoiced.
+Alternatively, you can use the **Get Shipment Lines** action to add posted shipment lines to the invoice.

-    1. Choose **Actions**, choose **Functions**, and then choose **Get Shipment Lines**.
-    2. On the **Get Service Shipment Lines** page, choose the shipment lines to invoice, and then choose **OK**.
-The posted shipment lines are inserted into the invoice.

-5. Post the service invoice.
+4. Post the service invoice.

  The posted service invoice and the corresponding ledger entries are created.
 Previously posted shipment documents are updated with the invoiced quantities and the relevant quantities on the service lines of the source orders.

 ## To create a combined invoice
-Using this procedure, you can invoice the customer for services provided on different service orders.
+You can invoice the customer for services provided on different service orders.
 Invoice lines are created for items, resource hours, or costs that have already been shipped from different service orders but not yet invoiced.

 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **Service Invoices**, and then choose the related link.
-2. Create a new service invoice.
-3. Specify the customer to invoice, and fill in the document header.
+2. Fill in the fields on the line as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-4. Choose **Actions**, choose **Functions**, and then choose **Get Shipment Lines**.
-The **Get Service Shipment Lines** page displays all the shipped but not invoiced lines for the specified customer.
+3. Choose the **Get Shipment Lines** action.
+The **Get Service Shipment Lines** page displays all lines that are shipped but not invoiced for the customer.
-5. In the **Get Service Shipment Lines** page, choose the lines for the service to invoice, and then choose **OK** to insert the service shipment lines into the invoice.
+4. Choose the lines for the service to invoice, and then choose **OK** to add the service shipment lines to the invoice.

 ## To create a service credit memo
 A service credit memo document is typically used when a customer returns an item, but it can also be used to give a customer some compensation or to correct an erroneous invoice.